BenjaminBrandmeier/angular2-image-gallery/README.md

 All parameters are optional.
 You may play around on the demo site to find out what parameters suit your needs.

-The viewerChange event notifies you when the viewer component gets opened or closed.
+The viewerChange event fires once the viewer component gets opened or closed.

-That's it, start your application and have a look!

-## Additional use cases
+## Different use cases
 ### Fetching images from an external data source

-If you'd like to know how you could fetch your images from an external data source [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/externalDataSource.md)
+Fetching your images from an external data source: [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/externalDataSource.md)

 ### I don't want to use the convert script and provide my own metadata JSON